IATI/D-Portal/documents/translations.md

 We refer to this system as **tongue** and it can be accessed on the website via a dropdown menu.

-Currently, all the translations are provided by Google Translate so will need an actual translator to make sure they are accurate.
+Currently, all the translations are provided by Google Translate (https://translate.google.com/) so will need an actual translator to make sure they are accurate.
 This is more a proof-of-concept.

-Translations are found in the text directory under ctrack.
+Translations are found in the text directory located in the ctrack directory.

 ###Tongue